ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 ## Suggested Improvement
-The model performance may be improved by perfoming feature engineering on the bank marketing dataset.
-Also, the experiment time out period can be increased from 20 minutes to say 30 /45 minutes to allow more models to be explored to optimise performance.
+The model performance may be improved by performing feature engineering on the bank marketing dataset.
+Also, the experiment time out period can be increased from 20 minutes to say 30-45 minutes to allow more models to be explored in order to optimise performance.

 ## Screen Recording